Phil Craig: Leader of South Africa’s Referendum Party

 29:04.35 – Phil Craig

-People who are brown-skinned and often um and they will largely be an amalgamation of the original koy and the san indigenous people who over time will have then mixed with with malay settlers with european settlers and actually now it’s very difficult to say you know who who’s what in there.
-But that’s ah, a.
-Relation group that is probably the most indigenous to to to Southern Africa South Africa and certainly to the western cape and that’s they they were the majority that yeah this point in time they’re sort of slightly decreasing in relative terms but they’re about 46% at the moment.
-Then you have the white population at about 16 % and then you have the black population which is about 20% and there is a traditional black population but in but but but in 9094 the black population was about 20% and that’s doubled to about 40% as we currently speak.
+They were the majority this point in time they’re sort of slightly decreasing in relative terms but they’re about 46% at the moment.
+Then you have the white population at about 16 % and then you have the black population which is about 20% and there is a traditional black population but in 1994, the black population was about 20% and that’s doubled to about 40% as we currently speak.
 So at this point in time.
 It’s relatively healthy.

 29:56.31 – Brian David Crane

-In the Western cape.
+In the Western Cape.
 Yeah.

 29:59.70 – Phil Craig